 While I may strongly hold some views while vehemently rejecting others, I think it is an essential character trait of a good philosopher (or inquisitive person) that they do not take their beliefs as dogma.
 Our views can – and should – be challenged, and by willing to entertain the possibility being wrong, we allow the possibility of dialogue and advancement for ourselves, others, and the ones we care about.

-And the title of this blog – The Philosophers Quarry – hopefully reflects this rule: that, regardless of how solid the foundation appears to us, or how impossible digging deeper might seem, we can also, with great effort, dig a little deeper.
+And the title of this blog – The Philosophers Quarry – hopefully reflects this rule: that, regardless of how solid the foundation appears to us, or how impossible digging deeper might seem, we can always, with great effort, dig a little deeper.